John Taylor, Baron Kilclooney: Controversies

 In 1988, the then John Taylor replied to a letter from Gearoid Ó Muilleoir, deputy president of the Student's Union in Queen's University Belfast, relating to grants for students in Northern Ireland.
 Taylor's letter said, "Since your surname is clearly unpronounceable I have, rightly or wrongly, concluded that you are Irish and not British.
 I therefore suggest that you, and those whom you represent, apply for any necessary grants to the Dublin Government."

 Taylor aroused controversy for comments regarding the 1992 murder of five Catholic men and boys by the Ulster Defence Association: "...and it is pointed out that the murder of Roman Catholics at Sean Graham's on the Ormeau Road encouraged the Catholic community to publicly condemn the IRA and to point out that these innocent Catholics would not have been murdered had the IRA not firstly committed the terrible slaughter of eight Protestants at Teebane."

 In September 1993, Taylor described Loyalist paramilitary victims (overwhelmingly Catholic civilians) "generally" as "members of organisations which support the IRA".
 Earlier that same month he also said the increasing fear amongst Catholics might be helpful because they were beginning to "appreciate" the fear in the Protestant community.

 Taylor later repudiated being Irish in a debate in Dublin: "We in Northern Ireland are not Irish.
 We do not jig at crossroads, speak Gaelic, play GAA etc… It is an insult for Dubliners to refer to us as being Irish."

 In 1997, British Prime Minister Tony Blair issued a statement on the Irish Famine, in which he said "those governed in London at the time failed their people through standing by while a crop failure turned into a massive human tragedy.
 We must not forget such a dreadful event."
 Taylor said, "I suppose it is a nice gesture by the prime minister but he will find it will not satisfy and there will be yet more demands.
 The Irish mentality is one of victimhood - they ask for one apology one week and another on a different subject the next."

-In 2013, he attended the annual conference of the far-right Traditional Britain Group.
+In 2013, he was a top-table guest at the annual dinner of the Traditional Britain Group.